grame-cncm/faust/architecture/audiokit/README.md

 - `-midi` : activates MIDI control
 - `-nvoices <num>` : to produce a polyphonic self-contained DSP with <num> voices, ready to be used with MIDI

-The result is a folder containing `FaustDSP.hpp` and `FaustDSP.mm` files including the Faust gnerated C++ class for the DSP, to be added and compiled in AudioKit framework.
+The result is a folder containing `FaustDSP.hpp` and `FaustDSP.mm` files including the Faust generated C++ class for the DSP, to be added and compiled in the AudioKit framework.